The Winter Getaway That Turned the Software World Upside Down

 The men finished the Manifesto during the retreat.
 They spent the rest of the time working on the 12 principles behind the new document and, well, skiing.
 (Some argue that the principles are considered an official part of the Manifesto; others consider the Manifesto itself just the values.)

 This new philosophy needed a name, and not everybody was satisfied with the “Lightweight” working title.
-“It somehow sounds like a bunch of skinny, feebleminded lightweight people trying to remember what day it is,” Highsmith recalls Alistair Cockburn, another participant, saying.
+“It somehow sounds like a bunch of skinny, feebleminded, lightweight people trying to remember what day it is,” Highsmith recalls Alistair Cockburn, another participant, saying.
 Cockburn, who is today an independent software consultant, remembers facilitating the search for the word.
 “It wasn’t like somebody said, ‘Agile!
 Oh great, let’s go,’” Cockburn tells me.
 “It was really a lot of work.”
 The other finalist, he says, was “Adaptive.”

 “The only concern with the term ‘agile,’” writes Highsmith in his 2001 summary of the retreat, “came from Martin Fowler (a Brit for those who don’t know him), who allowed that most Americans didn’t know how to pronounce the word ‘agile.’”
 Fowler eventually got over it—although, after speaking with him on the phone, I couldn’t help but notice that he still pronounces the word with a British accent: an elegant ah-gile, instead of the American ah-gel.